hostjane/hostjane.github.io/index.markdown

 ## A Better Workspace

-HostJane is [how we work remote](https://www.hostjane.com/about/).
-To better assist people working together online, we created a work space with Kanban-style boards, lists, and cards, fitted inside a messaging app.
+<span class="blue">HostJane is [how we work remote](https://www.hostjane.com/about/).
+To better assist people working together online, we created a work space with Kanban-style boards, lists, and cards, fitted inside a messaging app.</span>

 ![](/assets/board-view.png)